Taichung: Climate

-Taichung has a warm humid subtropical climate (Köppen Cwa) bordering on a tropical monsoon climate, with an average annual temperature of 23.3 °C. The highest temperature of the year occurs in July and August, while the lowest temperature occurs in January and February.
+Taichung has a warm humid subtropical climate (Köppen Cwa) bordering on both a tropical monsoon climate and a tropical savanna climate, with an average annual temperature of 23.3 °C. The highest temperature of the year occurs in July and August, while the lowest temperature occurs in January and February.
 Daytime temperatures remain warm to hot year-round, though night time temperatures during the winter months are significantly cooler than those during the summer and the warm daytime temperature.
 Its average annual rainfall is just above 1700 mm, relatively low compared to other major cities of Taiwan.
 The average humidity is 80%.

 Due to the protection provided by the Central Mountain Range to the east and the Miaoli hills to the north, Taichung is rarely severely affected by typhoons, but typhoons emerging from the South China Sea occasionally pose a threat to the city, as evidenced by Typhoon Wayne in 1986, which struck Taiwan's west coast near Taichung.